 Take everything off the walls, or start working in a different room.
 Anything to jumpstart that idea that from now on, you’re not making anything unless it has something better than everything you’ve done before.

 This is actually what makes art so cool.
 So what if some guy in Argentina gets famous for his 6-story-high photorealistic, highly-lucrative goldfish mural in downtown Buenos Aires.
 Yawn.
 I mean, cool artwork, but, that was a really good photo of a goldfish you took and then used yourself like an analog ink-jet printer to transfer from your tablet grid to the side of that 5-star hotel.
-If you wanna be that guy, maybe invest in a nice camera rather than a nice pencil grip.
-Don’t get me wrong, I wouldn’t hesitate to paint a tiger wearing a gold leash, if I saw one, but maybe I’ll just get a few bundles of canvas from Michael’s, a couple bigger bristle brushes, and a few months subscription to New Masters Academy.
-No affiliation.
-Sadly …

 The moment you’ve all been waiting for, the great list of drawing subjects, things you’ve never considered, enticing new subjects with onion-like layers of meaning and reflection upon the human condition …

 I’m sorry, there are so many lists out there of “things.”
 How to draw a cat or an owl.
 Drawing stick figures.
 Do we really need that?
-It doesn’t answer the deeper question after all, of how to make your artwork more interesting, of how to level up your artwork.
+It doesn’t answer the deeper question after all, of how to make your artwork more interesting, or how to level up your artwork.